- Integrated policy development and strategic planning

 - Sustainable cities and regions

-Mia has significant experience working for local, state and national governments and private consultancies, and volunteering with non-government groups, within Australia and the United Kingdom.
-This gives her a broad perspective and practical experience in finding integrated solutions to complex liveability and sustainable development problems that bring together government, private sector, civil society and other non-government groups.
+She has significant experience working for different tiers of governments, the private sector and other non-government groups.
+This gives her a broad perspective and practical experience in finding integrated solutions to complex liveability and sustainable development problems.

 Mia is also a Member of the Programme Committee of the Australian Institute of International Affairs (AIIA), an independent non-partisan, non-profit organisation that promotes the discussion and study of international affairs and issues.
 She is currently based in Melbourne, Australia.